 Harassed or Discriminated Against?

-Unfortunately, even in today's modern world, discrimination and harassment in the workplace is still extremely common.
-When trying to determine whether you were treated unlawfully, perhaps the most important requirement for you to have a viable employment discrimination claim due to the discrimination/harassment you are experiencing is that the discrimination/harassment must generally be motivated – in whole or in part – because you are a member of a “protected class,” or you have engaged in some type of “protected activity.”
+Even in today's modern world, discrimination and harassment in the workplace is still extremely common.
+When trying to determine whether you were treated unlawfully, perhaps the most important requirement for you to have a viable employment discrimination claim due to the discrimination/harassment you are experiencing is that the discrimination/harassment must generally be motivated – in whole or in part – by the fact that you are a member of a “protected class,” or you have engaged in some type of “protected activity.”
 If you have a viable employment discrimination claim, you may be entitled to monetary compensation from your current or former employer to compensate you for the unlawful treatment you were subjected to.
+Pennsylvania Employment Discrimination Attorney Nelson D. Berardinelli, Founder of the NDB Law Firm, is experienced in successfully representing current and former employees by obtaining monetary compensation from employers who engage in, permit, or condone unlawful discrimination and harassment.
+You should call the NDB Law Firm today at 412-301-2444 if you think you have been discriminated against at work because you are a member of a protected class.
+In some (but not all) cases, Attorney Berardinelli may be able to offer a free initial consultation.

 “Protected Class” Discrimination/Harassment

-If you have been discriminated against or harassed in any way because of your gender, race, age, disability, medical condition, or veteran status, you likely have a viable employment discrimination claim, because each of the aforementioned characteristics are “legally protected” by at least one (and in some cases, multiple) federal, state, and/or local laws.
-If you were harassed or discriminated against at work because of your gender, race, age, disability, medical condition, or veteran status, you should call the NDB Law Firm today, as there is a good chance that you may have a viable employment discrimination claim.
+If you have been discriminated against or harassed in any way because of your race, age, disability, medical condition, sex, or veteran status, you may have a viable employment discrimination claim, because each of the aforementioned characteristics are “legally protected” by at least one (and in some cases, multiple) federal, state, and/or local laws which protect employees from unlawful harassment and discrimination in the workplace.
+If you were harassed or discriminated against at work because of your race, age, disability, medical condition, sex, or veteran status, you should call the NDB Law Firm today to see if you qualify for a free consultation with Pennsylvania Employment Discrimination Attorney Nelson D. Berardinelli, as there is a good chance that you may have a viable employment discrimination claim.

 “Protected Activity” Discrimination/Harassment